containers/ai-lab-recipes/recipes/natural_language_processing/rag/README.md

 The complete instructions for building and deploying the Model Service can be found in the [the llamacpp_python model-service document](../model_servers/llamacpp_python/README.md).

 The local Model Service relies on a volume mount to the localhost to access the model files.
-You can start your local Model Service using the following podman command:
+You can start your local Model Service using the following Podman command:
 ```
 podman run --rm -it \
         -p 8001:8001 \